Abstract

 The difference in dwell time is independent of choice consistency

-People tend to look longer at the item they end up choosing than at the one they do not (Krajbich et al., 2010; Krajbich and Rangel, 2011).
-We refer to the difference in total fixation time between the chosen and unchosen items as ΔDwell.
-The aDDM predicts how ΔDwell should depend on the consistency of the choice with the item ratings.
+A second unexplored prediction of the aDDM is that the difference in total fixation time between the chosen and unchosen items, should depend on the consistency of the choice with the item ratings.
 We define inconsistent choices as those in which the lower-rated item is selected over the higher-rated one.
-According to the aDDM, if individual dwells are not influenced by item value, then ΔDwell should be greater for inconsistent choices than for consistent ones.
-This prediction is confirmed in our simulations of the aDDM (Fig. 3A; p < 10−7, Eq.
+The difference in total fixation time between the chosen and unchosen items is referred to as ΔDwell.
+According to the aDDM, if individual dwells are not influenced by item value, ΔDwell should be greater for inconsistent choices than for consistent ones.
+This prediction is confirmed in our simulations of the aDDM (Fig. 2B; p < 10−7, Eq.
 13, H0: βc = 0).

 This prediction can be understood as follows.
 If, in a given trial, the decision maker had primarily attended to the higher-rated item, the likelihood of making an inconsistent choice would be lower than if attention had been equally divided between the options, because attention would have increased the extent to which the drift rate favored the higher-rated item.
 Thus, when a choice is known to be inconsistent, it is more likely that gaze was predominantly directed to the lower-rated item.